 where $E$ denotes the expectation with respect to $P$ and the supremum is taken over all stopping times with respect to the standard augmentation $\{\FF_t\}$ of the filtration generated by $W$.
 From \cite{EQ} we know also that the optimal stopping problem and, a fortiori, the value function $V$, are related to the solution $(Y^{s,x},Z^{s,x},K^{s,x})$ of the reflected backward stochastic differential equation (RBSDE)

 via the equality

-Formula (\ref{eq1.4}) when combined with general results on connections between RBSDEs and parabolic PDEs proved in \cite{EKPPQ} provides a probabilistic proof of the fact that $V=\{V(s,x); (s,x)\in Q_T\}$, where $V(s,x)$ is given by (\ref{eq1.2}), is a viscosity solution of the obstacle problem (or, in another terminology, the quasi-variational inequality)
+Formula (\ref{eq1.4}) when combined with general results on connections between RBSDEs and parabolic PDEs proved in \cite{EKPPQ} provides a probabilistic proof of the fact that $V=\{V(s,x); (s,x)\in Q_T\}$ with $V(s,x)$ given by (\ref{eq1.2}) is a viscosity solution of the obstacle problem (or, in another terminology, the variational inequality)

 where $\LL_{BS}$ is the Black and Scholes differential operator defined by